Cuajimalpa: Transportation

 Main roads include the toll federal road connecting Mexico City and Toluca, Prolongación Paseo de la Reforma, Avenida Vasco de Quiroga and the Chamapa-La Venta highway.
 Because of urbanization and the thru traffic between Mexico City and Toluca, there is significant congestion.
 The most pressing traffic problems are those in the historic center of Cuajimalpa and traffic between the rest of Mexico City and Toluca particularly during rush hours.

 The most important bus lines include routes 4, 5, 76 and 80 of the RTP system.

-The Toluca–Mexico City commuter rail has a stop in Santa Fe.
+The El Insurgente commuter rail has a stop in Santa Fe.

 Socioeconomics

 There are areas of great wealth near areas populated by lower classes.
 Cuajimalpa is the most expensive place to buy a house or apartment in Mexico City with the average square meter costing 55% more than the average for the rest of the city.
 However, prices vary widely within the borough between developments for the most wealthy and areas which are still poor.